Wayfarer by Alexandra Bracken

 Alex is a #1 New York Times bestselling and USA TODAY bestselling author.
 Her work is available across the world in over 15 languages.

 I know I probably should have stopped reading after Passenger, but I just couldn’t bring myself to leave this series unfinished.
-Unfortunately for me, I was continually bored throughout Wayfarer.
+Unfortunately for me, I continued to be bored throughout Wayfarer.
 I will admit, however, that the plot grew to be slightly more interesting in this sequel because of the introduction of some supernatural forces.

 Personally, I wasn’t particularly attached to any of the characters, because I didn’t grow attached to them in the first book.
 There were a couple of characters who were introduced that I was slightly more fond of, though I can’t name them for spoiler’s-sake.

 Bracken’s writing style includes so much description that the pacing tends to feel incredibly slow, even during the “action-packed” scenes.
-As with Passenger, I felt as though this book was far too long – most likely because of the dense and unnecessary descriptions.
+As with Passenger, I felt as though this book was far too long – most likely because of the dense and (in my opinion) unnecessary descriptions.

 It wasn’t a terrible book.
 At first, I thought that I might really enjoy it, especially more than Passenger.
 But then it put me in a reading slump for about three months and it took forever to get through this book.
 I wish I liked it, but I just don’t think I enjoy Alexandra Bracken’s writing style.